RyanDsilva/vidishaagarwal.com/content/projects/weber.md

 accordion_sections:
   - type: section
     header: The Challenge
-    content: Weber grills experienced a decline in sales as the COVID-19 grilling boom ended and the housing crisis loomed.
+    content: The World's number one grill manufacturer, Weber grills, experienced a decline in sales as the COVID-19 grilling boom ended and the housing crisis loomed.
 Additionally, grilling, a deeply gendered activity built upon idealistic nuclear family structures, is losing relevance in culture as gender definitions break away from the binary.
   - type: section
     content: >-
       Brand Strategist and Designer: Problem analysis, Research, Repositioning,